Kia Soul Insurance Rates

 When you’re ready, you can start comparing affordable Kia Soul insurance quotes from multiple companies right now by entering your ZIP code into our free online tool above.

-U.S. average auto insurance rates for a Kia Soul are $1,278 annually for full coverage insurance.
-Comprehensive costs approximately $248 a year, collision costs $430, and liability is estimated at $442.
-Liability-only insurance costs approximately $496 a year, with high-risk driver insurance costing around $2,770.
-Teen drivers pay the highest rates at $4,900 a year or more.
+U.S. average insurance rates for a Kia Soul are $1,278 a year for full coverage insurance.
+Comprehensive insurance costs on average $248, collision insurance costs $430, and liability costs $442.
+Liability-only coverage costs as little as $496 a year, and high-risk coverage costs $2,770 or more.
+16-year-old drivers pay the highest rates at up to $4,900 a year.

 Average premium for full coverage: $1,278